bobchaos/bootstrap_integration_test/README.md

 ## Adding new omnibus nodes

 The omnibus nodes are managed by (angry)chef and therefor should function pretty universally on new OSes.
 The script setting up angrychef and fetching the zero package may require adjustements for other *nix systems.

-There is currently no powershell equivalent to that script.
+A windows builder and required scripts are also provided

 ## Known issues, caveats, TODOs, etc...

-As of this writting it only spawns 2 sample Linux nodes, and a single Windows node.
+As of this writting it does not have test nodes for all OSes supported by Chef (altho it covers the broad scenarios of Windows --> *Nix and *Nix --> Windows

-Similarly, we only build Chef Infra Client on CentOS, having additional omnibus builders on other OS could have value.
+Similarly, we only build Chef Infra Client on CentOS7 and Windows 2012r2, having additional omnibus builders on other OS could have value.

 The current code is very inflexible, but making more parameters into variables can address a lot of that.